Skip to main content

 Deprecation of password authentication

 Snowflake has issued a deprecation notice for single-factor password authentication.
-Rill supports and recommends you use private key authentication to avoid any disruption of your service.
+Rill supports and recommends using private key authentication to avoid any disruption of your service.

 Overview